jtzc0123/Virtual-Cloth-Fitting/README.md

 # Virtual-Cloth-Fitting

- Using mass-spring dynamic model simulate clothes in C++ with OpenGL
+I built a mass-spring dynamic model and used it to simulate clothes in C++.
+It includes three part: IO for OpenGL, framework for testing and dynamic model.